How Forms Can Impact Your Cart Abandonment Rate

-Shopping cart abandonment, in the digital world, means that people spent time browsing your online store, picked out a few items, made it to the checkout page, but never completed the transaction.
+With the holiday shopping season already in full swing, there’s one main concern that a lot of online retailers experience this time of year: cart abandonment.
+In the digital world, this means that people spent time browsing your online store, picked out a few items, and made it to the checkout page, but never completed the transaction.

-Shopping cart abandonment isn’t just caused by one thing.
-It’s not even caused by just a few things.
-There are multiple different interlocking factors that cause people to either complete a purchase or just stick to window shopping.
-Before you can do anything to fix a shopping cart abandonment problem, you have to understand why it’s happening.
+Shopping cart abandonment often isn’t the result of one factor.
+There are multiple interlocking factors that cause people to either complete a purchase or abandon an online form.
+Before you can fix a shopping cart abandonment problem, you have to understand why it’s happening.

 Let’s go over a few recent insights on what influences users to buy online (or not).